rails/rails/guides/source/active_record_validations.md

 ### `inclusion` and `exclusion`

-Both of these helpers validate whether an attribute’s value is included or excluded from a given set.
+Both of these validators validate whether an attribute’s value is included or excluded from a given set.
 The set can be any enumerable object such as an array, range, or a dynamically generated collection using a proc, lambda, or symbol.